 Figure 2 shows four smaller denominations.
 The Methodist Church has the same institutional lifecycle as the Welsh Presbyterian, which is to be expected as both were at the forefront of the 18th-century revival in England and Wales .
 However, the United Reformed Church (URC) is similar to the institutional churches in figure 1.
 It was formed from the English Presbyterian and Congregational churches, which, like the established churches, predate the 18th-century revivals.

-By the end of the 19th century the Methodists and Welsh Presbyterians had become institutionalised, revival was no longer welcome, and they entered the decline phase of the lifecycle.
+By the end of the 19th century, the Methodists and Welsh Presbyterians had become institutionalised, revival was no longer welcome, and they entered the decline phase of the lifecycle.
 The pre-revival churches just moved back on to the decline phase of their lifecycle that they had been on over a century earlier.
-Data from all these denominations have been fitted to the limited enthusiasm model of church growth and all are well under the extinction threshold, except the Church of England who are marginal For some that extinction is predicted before the end the middle of the century .
+Data from all these denominations have been fitted to the limited enthusiasm model of church growth and all are well under the extinction threshold, except the Church of England which is marginal For some, that extinction is predicted before the end of the middle of the century .
 Lifecycles can come to an end.

 The Contrast to Decline

-I have also added in the Free Church of Scotland, as it was a comment by a Free Church minister that inspired this blog.
-Although it looked as if it were on the decline phase of the lifecycle it has recently flattened out and seen some small growth.
+I have also added the Free Church of Scotland, as it was a comment by a Free Church minister that inspired this blog.
+Although it looked as if it were in the decline phase of its lifecycle, it has recently flattened out and seen some small growth.

 Cause of Decline

 Seriousness of Decline

 The critical nature of church decline can be seen by noting that the rate of decline is increasing for most denominations.
-Figures 4 and 5 shows the annual percentage change in membership, averaged over ten years, for two denominations, compared with population change.
-This accelerated decline is due to aging in churches where there are few conversions to bring the average age down.
+Figures 4 and 5 show the annual percentage change in membership, averaged over ten years, for two denominations, compared with population change.
+This accelerated decline is due to ageing in churches where there are few conversions to bring the average age down.
 This later stage of the institutional lifecycle contrasts markedly with the earlier revival phase, figure 4, where the Methodists managed growth well in excess of population growth for over a hundred years.